falcosecurity/falco-website/content/docs/installation.md

 helm install --name falco stable/falco --set ebpf.enabled=true
 ```

-If using the provided daemonset manifests, you can uncomment the following lines in the daemonset file.
+If you are using the provided DaemonSet manifests, uncomment the following lines in the corresponding YAML file.

 ```yaml
           env: